vosaul/status.im/source/build_status/index.md

 ### Node.js

 There are several ways of installing Node.js on your machine.
 One of the most convenient and easy is by using [Node Version Manager (nvm)](https://github.com/creationix/nvm).
-However, our setup script installs `node` from Homebrew if `nvm` is not installed on your machine.
+Our setup script installs `nvm` if needed and `node` is not found on your system.

-That's why we suggest installing `nvm` first if you want to have a more flexible development environment.

 If `nvm` is already installed, `make setup` simply does the following: